Homerun (film): Plot

-In 1965, two poor Singaporean children, Chew Kiat Kun (Shawn Lee) and his younger sister Chew Seow Fang (Megan Zheng) live with their mother (Xiang Yun) who is late in her third pregnancy and their father (Huang Wenyong) who is in debt to a local rice merchant and provision shop owner (Richard Low).
+In 1965, two poor Singaporean children, Chew Kiat Kun and his younger sister Chew Seow Fang live with their mother who is late in her third pregnancy and their father who is in debt to a local rice merchant and provision shop owner.
 The children make the best of what little they have, while their father works long hours doing odd jobs.

 The family's problems are compounded when Kiat Kun accidentally loses Seow Fang's only pair of shoes after taking them to be repaired.
-The children conduct a frantic search but find nothing; a karung guni man (Voon Yau Choong) had claimed the shoes as unwanted rubbish.
+The children conduct a frantic search but find nothing; a karung guni man had claimed the shoes as unwanted rubbish.
 The Chew siblings are frustrated and rendered helpless by the situation until their father inspires Kiat Kun to share his shoes with his sister, trading off between classes so they can both attend school.
 Unfortunately, this plan brings additional problems: Seow Fang is chastised for wearing oversized shoes to school, while Kiat Kun is repeatedly late as he must wait for his sister to exchange shoes with him.

-At school, a wealthy schoolmate of Kiat Kun's named Tan Beng Soon (Joshua Ang) runs an amateur soccer team with his friends.
+At school, a wealthy schoolmate of Kiat Kun's named Tan Beng Soon runs an amateur soccer team with his friends.
 Kiat Kun and his friends strike a bargain with Beng Soon to play on the team using the other boys' soccer shoes, in exchange for helping them cheat on their homework.
 However, the boys quarrel, causing an angry Beng Soon to renege on the deal and remove Kiat Kun and his friends from the team.

 Without their assistance, Beng Soon and his friends are punished for producing substandard homework.
-Although the boys try to resolve their differences, they eventually give up on reaching an agreement, and Beng Soon's Mathematics results continue to fall, which resulted his Form Teacher named Mrs. Ang (Patricia Mok) to persuade his father and mother Mr. Tan and Mrs. Tan (Jack Neo and Phoena Lee) down to school to witness Beng Soon's private caning inside the staff room before his parents scolded him for his poor performance in studies in school due to football training.
+Although the boys try to resolve their differences, they eventually give up on reaching an agreement, and Beng Soon's mathematics results continue to fall, which resulted his Form Teacher named Mrs. Ang to persuade his father and mother Mr. Tan and Mrs. Tan down to school to witness Beng Soon's private caning inside the staff room before his parents scolded him for his poor performance in studies in school due to football training.
 His father ultimately decided to send him away to study in England.
-Kiat Kun, on the other hand, is often late, so the his Principal decides to expel him, but he was accepted again thanks to his Form Teacher who coincidentally happens to be their (Marcus Chin)'s defense, acknowledging his dire family background.
+Kiat Kun, on the other hand, is often late, so the Principal decides to expel him, but he was accepted again thanks to his Form Teacher who coincidentally happens to be their defense, acknowledging his dire family background.